 Davis’s most famous early blues solo, “Now’s the Time” with Bird, is quite diatonic and Youngian in nature.
 (Interestingly, when Red Garland quotes that solo in block chords on the Milestones “Straight, No Chaser” his right hand plays fifths and fourths that don’t fit with the chord: this is just the kind of diatonic “funkiness” I celebrate at the end of “Oh, Lady.”)

 Kind of Blue was very influential, but it remains a one-off.
-John Coltrane turned modality into a style that remains prevalent today.
+John Coltrane turned modality into a style that took over jazz for a time.
 However, that Coltrane style isn’t really diatonic: after the introductory choruses are over, the complete chromatic kaleidoscopes over a drone.
 Kind of Blue remains just about the only modal record that doesn’t havenon-diatonic slipping and sliding, interchanging pentatonic patterns, or “Coltrane changes.”

 Lester Young led straight into bebop; Miles Davis led straight into Coltrane modality.
 They both doubted the wisdom of their followers. “[Some bop is] just chromatics—no heart, no soul… Anyone can flat a fifth,” complained Young to Leonard Feather, and Davis infamously dismissed the classic Coltrane quartet to John Ephland: “I don’t like the guys who make a livin’ playin’ in the mode… We did it because it was just one style… It would get monotonous if you’d sit there a long time… McCoy used to just bang around, and I couldn’t stand that…”